sneakyfart/scripts/bash/README.md

 3. If VM is powered on then try soft power off.
 If it fails try hard power off.
 4. Create OVA backup.
 5. Power on VM.

+There are a few rough places in this script where putting lines in log file wasn't enough.
+So I've wrote sendMail function to notify the user if something goes wrong.
+The function itself uses "mailx" to deliver the mail so you have to make sure it's available on a host from where the script is running.